akHelix4444/Hibernate-Sakila-Playground/README.md

 # Hibernate-Sakila-Playground

-Repository for some Hibernate experiments.
+Repository for some Hibernate experiments with Sakila-ext database and Quarkus framework.